Luacrative/Tic-Tac-Toe/README.md

 # [Tic Tac Toe](https://luacrative.github.io/Tic-Tac-Toe/)

-A simple HTML5 Tic Tac Toe game.
+A simple HTML5 Tic-Tac-Toe game.
 I worked on this with 30 minutes a day, keeping the process simple and effecient.
 It was a quick and enjoyable challenge.

 # Features
 - Adaptable board sizes